jsdom/webidl2js/README.md

 ### For dictionaries

-#### `convert(value, { context })`
+#### `convert(globalObject, value, { context })`

-Performs the Web IDL conversion algorithm for this dictionary, converting _value_ into the correct representation of the dictionary type suitable for consumption by implementation classes: a `null`-[[Prototype]] object with its properties properly converted.
+Performs the Web IDL conversion algorithm for this dictionary, converting `value` into the correct representation of the dictionary type suitable for consumption by implementation classes: a `null`-[[Prototype]] object with its properties properly converted. `globalObject` is used to ensure error cases result in `Error` or `Promise` objects from the correct realm.

-If any part of the conversion fails, _context_ can be used to describe the provided value in any resulting error message.
+If any part of the conversion fails, `context` can be used to describe the provided value in any resulting error message.

 ### Other requirements